List of Philippine National Railways stations: Cavite branch

+The old PNR Tanza station still stands at 257 Tramo, Tanza, Cavite.
+It is a station on the defunct Naic line.
+The line from Salinas to Tanza (Santa Cruz de Malabon) in 1911 until 1936 cessation of services.

 Pandacan-Isla Provisor branch

 Also known as the Santibañez line.
 This line had spurs leading to Isla Provisor, Luzon Brokerage Company, the closed Pandacan Oil Depot and the Johnson Picket Rope Company.
 It ends in what is now the Tabacalera Compound today.
 The bridge route's crossing in Pasig River is a mechanical swing bridge built to allow bigger ships to pass through.
 Today, not only is the mechanical component of the bridge nonfunctional, but the bridge itself cannot turn anymore due to the Pandacan Bridge built very close to its turning radius.
 The very bridge itself is still in use by trains, and occasionally by rickshaws and railskates.
-It is planned to be rebuilt as part of the NSCR South and the modernized Long Haul project.
+It is planned to be rebuilt as part of the NSCR South and the modernized Long Haul project to provide the PNR with a direct link to south central Manila.